vanja032/vanja032/README.md

 I’m a systems‑oriented developer from Čačak, Serbia, passionate about clean architecture, performance, and end‑to‑end product delivery.
 I work on blockchain systems at Inery (C++), build hardware‑software solutions like the EIK Race Platform (Laravel + C# RFID), and lead full product lifecycles such as Octopullo (brand, marketing/SEO, and software).
 I am currently pursuing my Master’s degree in Software Engineering in addition to my BSc in Information Technologies at the Faculty of Technical Sciences in Čačak.

-- :hammer: Currently working on Node Load Balancer in NodeJs and ReactJs
 - :hammer: Currently working on flatpack-protocol — custom data packet transfer protocol (private for now, planned open‑source)
 - :book: Oriented toward C++, kernel, and low‑level engineering for private projects
 - 💬 Contact me about my projects on the [Linkedin](https://www.linkedin.com/in/vanja-sretenovic-ca/) or send me [Email](mailto:sretenovic.vanja32@gmail.com)